Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Trivializations of isotrivial fibrations and Galois action on cohomology

 To be precise, let

 be the monodromy group of the local system $R^1(\pi_0)_*\underline{\ZZ}$.
-Since the moduli space of polarized abelian variety with a sufficiently high level structure is a fine, $G$ is a finite group.
+Since the moduli space of polarized abelian varieties with a sufficiently large level structure is a fine, $G$ is a finite group.
 The finite index kernel of the monodromy representation then determines a finite \'etale cover $U\longrightarrow B_0$ trivializing the local system $R^1(\pi_0)_*\underline{\ZZ}$ (see \S\ref{S:ex-trivial} for examples of this base change for well-known isotrivial Lagrangian fibrations).
 We denote by $Z\longrightarrow U$ the base change in the following diagram and refer to it as the \emph{intermediate trivialization}

 If $\pi$ admits a rational section, the intermediate trivialization $Z/U$ is a trivialization of the fibration $\pi_0: X_0\longrightarrow B_0$; equivalently, $X$ is birational to a diagonal quotient $(F\times U)/G$ (Lemma \ref{lem:rational section}).
-In general, a further base change is needed to trivialize $X_0/B_0$ but in any case there is a $G$-action on the cohomology of the fiber $F$ and the base $U$, which is compatible with the Hodge structure.
+In general, a further base change is needed to trivialize $X_0/B_0$.
+Though the action of the monodromy group of a Lagrangian fibration on the cohomology of a smooth fiber need not respect the Hodge structure, we show in \Cref{prop:G-action on cohomology} that this is indeed the case for isotrivial Lagrangian fibrations.
+Hence, the $G$-actions on the cohomology of the fiber $F$ and the base $U$ are compatible with Hodge structures.
 The assumption that $X$ is a hyper-K\"ahler manifold imposes strong restrictions on the equivariant cohomology of $F$ and $U$ (e.g. \Cref{prop:simple bimodule}, \Cref{lem:isotypic G-component in U}).
 In particular, we will obtain two important consequences to be used towards our main results: \begin{itemize} \item $F$ is isogenous to a power of a simple abelian variety (\Cref{cor:H1 is isotypic}).
 This falls short of \Cref{main:fiber} but plays a central role in its proof. \item $U$ admits a map to a simple $G$-abelian torsor which is generically finite on its image.
 This will be applied in conjunction with \Cref{thm:equivariant Kawamata}, an equivariant version of a theorem of Kawamata, to deduce \Cref{main:typeAB}. \end{itemize}